larsgeorge/jmxtoolkit/README.rst

 Query
 -----

 This action allows to simply query a specific or all attributes of a JMX enabled host.
 Examples:

 - Retrieve all values for a specific object::

-    $ java org.apache.hadoop.hbase.jmxtoolkit.JMXToolkit \
+    $ java com.larsgeorge.jmxtoolkit.JMXToolkit \
       -u "service:jmx:rmi:///jndi/rmi://master.foobar.com:10001/jmxrmi" \
       -o "hadoop:name=FSNamesystemState,service=NameNode"